digital-asset/daml-finance/docs/source/packages/core-interfaces.rst

     The :doc:`Asset Model <../concepts/asset-model>` page explains the relationship between instruments, holdings, and accounts.
     Check out the :doc:`Transfer tutorial <../../tutorials/getting-started/transfer>` for a description on how to create a holding on an instrument and how to transfer it between accounts.

+- ``Daml.Finance.Interface.Account``

+     This package contains the *interface* and utility functions for accounts.
+It has the following modules:

+    - :ref:`Factory <module-daml-finance-interface-account-factory-11691>`: Interface that allows implementing templates to create accounts
+    - :ref:`Account <module-daml-finance-interface-account-account-92922>`: Interface which represents an established relationship between a provider and an owner

 - ``Daml.Finance.Interface.Settlement``